SEESolutions-it/DpdlEngine/README.md

 ```

-A list of 14 examples can be found in this script, as explained later:
+A list of 14 examples can be found in the following script, as explained later:

 [dpdlLibExamples.h](https://github.com/SEESolutions-it/DpdlEngine/blob/main/DpdlLibs/dpdlLibExamples.h)